MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 1. In Fabric, go to **Settings > Admin portal**.

-2. In the tenant settings go to the **Additional workloads** section.
+2. In the tenant settings, go to the **Additional workloads** section.

 3. Enable the **Capacity admins can develop additional workloads** tenant setting.